Freedom of Information Act Litigation

 Complaint (March 3, 2023)

-Reports from John Durham’s investigation into CIA torture of detainees (II)
+Reports and FBI interview summaries from John Durham’s investigation into CIA torture of detainees (II)

 TOPIC: With my former colleague Scott Shane, now an independent writer, seeking disclosure of “all reports to the attorney general or deputy attorney general describing or presenting findings and recommendations, and all FBI FD-302 forms and FD-1023 forms summarizing witness and source interviews, in connection with John Durham’s investigation into the CIA’s rendition, detention, and interrogation program.”